Ranked: The best true crime documentaries on Netflix, according to Rotten Tomatoes

-There’s everything from murder, to false confessions and mafias to child criminals.
+There’s everything from murder and false confessions to drug crimes and the college admissions scandal.
 But what are the ultimate best true crime series and films that Netflix has to offer?
 Here is a full ranking of the best true crime documentaries and docuseries on Netflix right now, according to their score on Rotten Tomatoes.

 14. Fyre: The Greatest Party That Never Happened – 92 per cent

 Fyre Festival was the 2017 music event that never happened.
 It was meant to be the best festival the world had ever seen, on a beautiful island in the Bahamas.
 The founder called it: “The biggest event of the decade, I promise you.”
 The promotional videos showed gorgeous Instagram models parading around on beaches, having parties and eating incredible food.
 But what greeted people that got there was a disaster scene: collapsing tents, soaked mattresses and no festival.
 The event had been promoted on Instagram by famous super models and influencers – but yeah, it was all a lie.

 The festival might have been awful, but the doc gets 92 per cent.

 13. The Staircase – 94 per cent